joselws/my-wallet/README.md

 - `clear()`: Sets all data in all your wallets to zero.
 Example: `acc.clear()`

+- `usable()`: Prints the total amount of usable money you currenty have, that is, your total except the money on savings wallets.
+Example: `acc.usable()`

 ## Tips

 - Use `acc.wallets` to print a quick summary of all your wallets.